 Priscilla Galasso | Office Manager

 Priscilla has worked exclusively with non-profit organizations since college, including a children’s theater company and two Wisconsin museums.
 Her life-long passion for the environment was kicked into high gear by attending the Wilderness 50 conference in 2014, celebrating the 50th anniversary of the signing of the Wilderness Act into law.
-She considers her work with CLCF an important component of living out of that passion.
-Priscilla has four grown children and has recently moved to West Bend.
+She began work with CLCF in April, 2015 and considers her work with CLCF an important component of living out her passion.
+Priscilla has four grown children and moved to West Bend in 2016.